The Financial Institution required that their existing Operational Excellence (OpEx) system be reworked to incorporate a new divisional structure.

-In addition, the solution provided by Dataconversion allows for centralised administration & cross divisional comparative reporting.
+In addition, the solution provided by Dataconversion allows for centralised administration & cross-divisional comparative reporting.

 The system built by Dataconversion helps ensure data quality for The Financial Institution, as validation of user data entry is built into the web forms.
-In addition user roles and permissions are built into the application to ensure only authorised personnel are allowed manage data or run certain reports etc.
+In addition, user roles and permissions are built into the application to ensure only authorised personnel are allowed to manage data or run certain reports etc.

 Information can be saved directly to SQL Server which allows for more advanced reporting features.
 There is now a reduced effort involved in distributing spreadsheets across the business as all scores are entered through dynamically generated web forms.
-This in turn results in an overall improved performance among cross-divisional comparative reporting.
+This, in turn, results in an overall improved performance among cross-divisional comparative reporting.